gustavom2998/engineering_notes/books/data_warehouse_toolkit/1_1_dw_bi_introduction.md

 The basic requirements for a DW/BI system are:

 - **Information availability**: Data Contents and BI Applications must be simple and fast for the business user to consume.
 Data must match business processes and vocabulary.
 - **Information consistency**: Only release data when it's ready (quality-wise) to maintain credibility.
 Maintain label consistency.
 Same name = same definition.
-Different definition = Diferent name.
+Different definition = Different name.
 - **Adaptability to change**: Must be able to handle changes in technology, data, and business conditions without invalidating existing data.
 New questions/data should not disrupt existing data/applications.
 When data changes, the changes need to be handled to not impact downstream processes.
 - **Timely performance**: Raw data needs to be converted into actionable information within the shortest possible time.
 The expectations for data prep and delivery times must be transparent for both DW/BI team and users.
 - **Security and privacy**: Access control to protect organizations confidential information.
-- **Drive decision making**: Needs to have right data to support this process.
+- **Drive decision making**: Needs to have the right data to support this process.
 Main Outputs: the decisions that are made based on the data.
-- **Usage and adoption**:  No matter how well built the system is, it needs to be used to produce impact.
+- **Usage and adoption**:  No matter how well-built the system is, it needs to be used to produce impact.
 Acceptance is also a test.
 Business users embrace simple and fast systems.

 ## DW/BI System Architecture

 To maintain a DW/BI system over time, here is an overview of tips and responsibilities:

 - **Understand your users**: Job, responsibilities, goals and objectives.
 Find out the decisions they want to make based on data.
-Find best users for making high impact decisions.
-Find new users and present them the system.
+Find the best users for making high-impact decisions.
+Find new users and present them to the system.
 - **Make sure the data being delivered is correct, relevant and accessible**: Present the most robust and actionable data.
 User interfaces should be simple.
 Validate and monitor data accuracy and quality.
 Adapt the system to changes in business priorities and data availability.
-- **Maintain the system**:Justify investments by presenting decisions made using the system.
+- **Maintain the system**: Justify investments by presenting decisions made using the system.
 Deliver regular updates.
 Maintain business users trust.
 Keep users, executives and tech teams happy.

 ## Reference

-Personal notes for educational purposes based of the book [The Data Warehouse Toolkit: The Definitive Guide to Dimensional Modeling](https://www.amazon.com/Data-Warehouse-Toolkit-Definitive-Dimensional/dp/1118530802) by Ralph Kimball and Margy Ross, 3rd edition.
+Personal notes for educational purposes based on the book [The Data Warehouse Toolkit: The Definitive Guide to Dimensional Modeling](https://www.amazon.com/Data-Warehouse-Toolkit-Definitive-Dimensional/dp/1118530802) by Ralph Kimball and Margy Ross, 3rd edition.